Skip to content

 storage: 200Mi

-Now edit the postgres deployment so that it would use the created PVC.
+Now edit the mysql deployment so that it would use the created PVC.

 Complete